YatingMusic/ddsp-singing-vocoders/README.md

 [**Paper**](https://arxiv.org/abs/2208.04756) | [**Demo**](https://ddspvocoder.github.io/ismir-demo/)

-Official PyTorch implementation of ISMIR2022 paper "DDSP-based Singing Vocoders: A New Subtractive-based Synthesizer and A Comprehensive Evaluation".
+Official PyTorch Implementation of ISMIR2022 paper "DDSP-based Singing Vocoders: A New Subtractive-based Synthesizer and A Comprehensive Evaluation".

 In this repository:
 * We propose a novel singing vocoders based on subtractive synthesizer: **SawSing**